Optimizing a Polynomial Function on a Quantum Simulator: results

-\textit{Application---} Multidimensional scaling (MDS) is a technique, providing a visual representation of the pattern of proximities in a dataset.
+For the further applications, multidimensional scaling (MDS) is a technique, providing a visual representation of the pattern of proximities in a dataset.
 It is a common method of statistical analysis in sociology, quantitative psychology, marketing and so on.
-We apply our method to quantize a algorithm for fitting the simplest of multidimensional scaling models in majority applications.
+We apply our method to quantize an algorithm for fitting the simplest of multidimensional scaling models in major applications in the method.

-Given a matrix $A= {\delta_{ij}} $ that is nonnegative symmetric with zero diagonal.
-A set of number $\delta_{ij}$ is the data collected in a classical multidimensional scaling problem and $\delta_{ij}$ is the dissimilarity between objects $i $ and $j$.
+Given a matrix $\matA={\delta_{ij}}$, which is nonnegative symmetric with zero diagonal.
+A set of number $\delta_{ij}$ is the data collected in a classical multi-dimensional scaling problem and $\delta_{ij}$ is the dissimilarity between objects $i $ and $j$.
 Representing $n$ objects as $n$ points via ignoring the objects size, the dissimilarity of objects $i $ and $j$ is approximately equal to the distance between points $i $ and $j$ .
 The goal is to find $ n$ points in $m$ dimensions, denoted by $\vecx_1, \vecx_2, \cdot , \vecx_n$ to form a configuration with coordinates in an $n \times m$ matrix $\vecX$.

-When $m=3$, it is reduced to a molecular conformation problem\cite{Glunt2010Molecular}, which plays an important role in chemical and biological fields.
+When $m=3$, it is reduced to a molecular conformation problem\cite{1993-Glunt-MolecularMDS}, which plays an important role in chemical and biological fields.
 Let $d_{ij}(\vecX)$denotes the Euclidean distances between the points $\vecx_i $ and $\vecx_j$ .
 It follows that

 We minimize the loss function, defined as